Beningbrough river walk

 Good to know

 Please use the car park, even if you are only visiting the parkland.
 For everyone's safety, avoid parking in passing places, on embankments or close to neighbouring drives.
 Follow the yellow waymarkers, however some paths may be temporarily closed to ensure safe distances can be observed - ask at admissions on your visit for any current diversions.
 For your safety and to protect the cattle and calves, please stay on the footpaths and avoid roaming across the fields.
-Aberdeen Angus cattle can be seen in the parkland for much of the year.
-They belong to the tenant farmer who also runs the farm shop and cafe.
+Livestock can be seen in the parkland for much of the year.
+They belong to the tenant farmer who also runs Home Farm Café.
 Take care when the cows are in the fields and please be aware the bull may be there too.

 Beningbrough Hall car park